Jaguar F-Pace: Interior

 The interior of the F-Pace features several existing Jaguar design cues, including the rotary gear selector which rises when the car is started.
-The central console, when equipped with the upgraded InControl Touch Pro system, features a 10.2 in touch screen allowing access to in-car entertainment, satellite navigation and various vehicular settings, such as the G-Meter and engine/gear shift/steering/suspension parameters.
-Navigation can also be shown full-screen, in 3D on an additional 12.3-inch HD virtual instrument cluster.
-The F-Pace features smartphone connectivity with Wifi Hotspot and some models allow the owner to control the vehicle remotely, pre-heating the interior or unlocking the car using a smartphone application.
+The central console, when equipped with the upgraded InControl Touch Pro system, features a 10.2 in touch screen allowing access to in-car entertainment, satellite navigation, and various vehicular settings, such as the G-Meter and engine/gear shift/steering/suspension parameters.
+Navigation can also be shown full-screen in 3D on an additional 12.3-inch HD virtual instrument cluster.
+The F-Pace features smartphone connectivity with Wifi Hotspot, and some models allow the owner to control the vehicle remotely, pre-heating the interior or unlocking the car using a smartphone application.
 The F-Pace is also the first vehicle in Jaguar's range to feature the Activity Key, a waterproof wrist band that unlocks the F-Pace allowing the main keys to be left inside, thus preventing possible water damage.

+Safety

 Worldwide sales

-2016 sales are for a partial year only.
-Even so, it became the best selling Jaguar model in 2016.
+Although its 2016 sales were for a partial year only, it became the best selling Jaguar model for the year.